-You will need a good understanding of the number of sheep grazing-specifichabitat areas, and the seasonality of this grazing, to draw up the stock reduction aspect of your moorland management plan.
+You will need a good understanding of the number of sheep grazing-specific habitat areas, and the seasonality of this grazing, to draw up the stock reduction aspect of your moorland management plan.
+Remove stock from those areas of hill where the habitat would benefit from a reduced grazing pressure.